alien-cyber/delta_web_task3/README.md

 python app.py
 ```

-open localhost:5000 in browser and you can see login page;
+open localhost:5000 in MOZILLA FIREFOX and you can see login page;